 PUBLIC OPINION ON HRPS

 Interestingly, public opinion on the adverse health effects of cigarettes versus e-cigarettes is somewhat divided: 20.7% of respondents think that regular cigarettes are more harmful than e-cigarettes, while 16.8% maintain the opposite view; the vast majority of respondents believe that they are equally harmful, while the remainder either refused to answer or did not know the answer.
-Public opinion from a regional and gender perspective follows this general pattern, with one slight deviation – only 11.4% of women think that smoking e-cigarettes is more harmful.
+Public opinion from a regional and gender perspective follows this general pattern, with one slight deviation – only 11.4% of women think that smoking e-cigarettes are more harmful.

 Figure 1.
 Do you think smoking e-cigarettes is more harmful than regular cigarettes?